Gather Together in My Name: Race and racism

-Angelou's goal, beginning with her first autobiography, was to "tell the truth about the lives of black women", but her goal evolved, in her later volumes, to document the ups and downs of her own life.
+Angelou's goal, beginning with her first autobiographical work, was to "tell the truth about the lives of black women", but her goal evolved, in her later volumes, to document the ups and downs of her own life.
 Angelou's autobiographies have the same structure: they give a historical overview of the places she was living in at the time, how she coped within the context of a larger white society, and the ways that her story played out within that context.
-Critic Selwyn Cudjoe stated that in Gather Together, Angelou is still concerned with the questions of what it means to be a Black female in the US, but focuses upon herself at a certain point in history, in the years immediately following World War II.
-The book begins with a prologue describing the confusion and disillusionment of the African-American community during that time, which matched the alienated and fragmented nature of the main character's life.
-According to McPherson, African Americans were promised a new racial order that did not materialize.
+Critic Selwyn Cudjoe stated that in Gather Together, Angelou is still concerned with the questions of what it means to be a Black female in the U.S., but focuses upon herself at a certain point in history, in the years immediately following World War II.
+The book begins with a prolog describing the confusion and disillusionment of the African-American community during that time, which matched the alienated and fragmented nature of the main character's life.
+According to McPherson, African Americans were promised a new racial order that never materialized.

 Halfway through Gather Together, an incident occurs that demonstrates the different ways in which Rita and her grandmother handle racism.
 Rita, when she is insulted by white clerk during a visit to Stamps, reacts with defiance, but when Momma hears about the confrontation, she slaps Rita and sends her back to California.
-Rita feels that her personhood was being violated, but the practical Momma knows that her granddaughter's behavior was dangerous.
-Rita's grandmother is no longer an important influence on her life, and Angelou demonstrates that she had to move on in the fight against racism.
+Rita feels that her personhood was being violated, but Momma feels that her granddaughter's behavior was dangerous.
+Rita's grandmother ceases being an important influence on her life, and Angelou demonstrates that she had to move on in the fight against racism.

-Angelou's autobiographies, including this volume, have been used in narrative and multicultural approaches in teacher education.
-Dr. Jocelyn A. Glazier, a professor at George Washington University, has used Caged Bird and Gather Together to train teachers how to discuss race in their classrooms.
+Jocelyn A. Glazier, who specializes in teacher education.at George Washington University, used Caged Bird and Gather Together in narrative and multicultural approaches to pedagogy and to train teachers how to discuss race in their classrooms.
 According to Glazier, Angelou's use of understatement, self-mockery, humor, and irony, readers of Gather Together and the rest of Angelou's autobiographies cause readers to wonder what she left out and unsure about how to respond to the events Angelou describes.
 Angelou's depictions of her experiences of racism force white readers to explore their feelings about race and their privileged status.
 Glazier found that although critics have focused on where Angelou fits within the genre of African American autobiography and on her literary techniques, readers react to her storytelling with "surprise, particularly when [they] enter the text with certain expectations about the genre of autobiography".